 Prodded by rifles with bayonets and the usual slapping and kicking, two-thirds of the men squeezed themselves below.
 Sitting back-to-back and knee-to-knee the men including the sick settled down and waited in the dark hold sweating in the appalling conditions.

 On deck and below there were numerous injuries from the hostilities – sore heads, bruises, cuts and broken ribs.
-They tried to maintain path to the primitive but hygienic latrines – a slatted box lashed with rope to the port rail.
+They tried to maintain a path to the primitive but hygienic latrines – a slatted box lashed with rope to the port rail.

 During the night ‘Rakuyo Maru’ joined a convoy of two tankers and further three transports to form two lines headed by a light cruiser, flanked by two destroyers and followed by a corvette and sailed away from Singapore.

 It was nearer midday before the POWs received their small serving of food.
 They each received a small mug of rice with a tiny drop of stew!
 There was chaos and queue jumping by ravenous men.
 They were advised they would receive half a pint of tea later in the day.
 Cooking facilities were absolutely inadequate.
-The cooks had use of two kwalies for more than 1,000 men, worked in a lean-to cookhouse made of corrugated iron at the ship’s stern, exposed to the weather and open deck.
+The cooks had use of two kwalies for more than 1,000 men, worked in a lean-to cookhouse made of corrugated iron at the ship’s stern, exposed to weather and open deck.
 There was no way the POWs would receive more than two meals per day in daylight hours with two kwalies cooking for 1300 men.
 (There would be no fires at night for cooking).

 Australians manned the cookhouse and eventually the British conceded the rice was well cooked.
 Initially the British felt outsmarted by the Aussies who had manoeuvred themselves into the cookhouse ahead of the British.
 By the second day they all received a pint of tea each man and the British conceded the Aussies were doing well.
 The prisoners soon settled into routine with food distribution points, pathways to the latrine, etc. The POWs knew they faced everybody being jammed into the hold with hatches closed if they created trouble.